-What's New in Hodgkin Disease Research and Treatment?
+What's New In Hodgkin Lymphoma Research and Treatment?

 In recent years, PET/CT scans have been found to be very helpful in determining the extent of Hodgkin disease in the body and in assessing how well treatment is working.
 PET/CT scans are now commonly used early in the course of treatment to help doctors decide how much treatment needs to be given.

 In general, cure rates for Hodgkin lymphoma are high, but long-term side effects of treatment are an important issue.
 A very active area of research is directed at learning which patients can be treated with gentler therapy and which patients need stronger treatment.